-At Longwood, every year brings a reimagining of the Christmas tree in terms of color, theme and decoration.
-Located throughout the garden’s 4-acre Conservatory, the 50+ trees shine with thousands of lights, fresh florals and glass ornaments.
+Every year brings a reimagining of the Christmas tree at Pennsylvania’s Longwood Gardens.
+Scattered throughout the garden’s four-acre Conservatory, the trees shine with fresh florals and glass ornaments all wrapped in glittering holiday lights.
 Each tree fits the design of the particular room or hallway in which it is located.
-And most are accompanied by masses of seasonal flowers.
+And as befits a garden, most are ringed by masses of seasonal flowers.

-It’s always a glorious surprise to discover these masterpieces and the new twists they provide on holiday decoration.
+It’s always a treat to view these masterpieces and the new twists they provide on holiday decoration.
 That said, this year’s exhibition takes things to even greater heights.
 In addition to the traditional towering evergreens, the Main Conservatory boasts a floating forest comprised entirely of festive firs.
 Elsewhere, there are trees constructed from such diverse materials as books and birdhouses.
 And there is even a Christmas tree made entirely from panels of green, stained glass.

 This year’s display includes a tree made out of stained glass

-Needless to say, ornaments are key to the Christmas tree and Longwood’s vast collection has evolved over decades.
+What would a Christmas tree be without ornaments?
+Over the decades, Longwood’s collection has grown to include over 55,000 baubles.
 When not on display, the ornaments make their home in a barn on the property.
-In order to keep things organized, each is individually wrapped, tracked and stored in one of 400 boxes sorted by color.
-A thick volume called ‘The Ornament Book’ further categorizes each one by color, size, weight, material and the space it will occupy in the Conservatory.
+Each is individually wrapped, tracked and stored in one of 400 boxes sorted by color.

 Metallic ornaments from the Longwood collection/Photo by Morgan Horell

-All told, the collection includes around 55,000 pieces.
 Crafted mainly of glass, they range in size from a few inches to almost two feet.
-The palette is predominantly red and gold, but, plenty of other colors, like silver, green, pink and turquoise also figure in the mix.

 Longwood’s largest ornament/Photo by Casey Orlosky

-From classic to modern, all-natural to full glitz, Longwood Gardens offers a treasure trove of holiday inspiration.
-See if one of these beauties can’t help turn your tree into a Christmas masterpiece.
+From classic to modern, all-natural to full glitz, Longwood Gardens offers a treasure trove of Christmas tree ideas.
+See if one of the following beauties can’t help turn your tree into a holiday masterpiece.

 TRADITIONAL CHRISTMAS TREES

-To enter the display, visitors must first pass through the East Conservatory, a half-acre, vaulted glass space composed of waterfalls, pools and fountains.
+To enter the display, visitors first pass through the East Conservatory, a half-acre, vaulted glass space composed of waterfalls, pools and fountains.
 In December, though, these features pale by comparison to the Christmas tree positioned at the far end of the garden.
-And this year’s specimen is a stunner.
-Measuring in at 24 feet tall, the white fir features chains of different size red balls embellished with hundreds of tear-drop icicles.
+Measuring 24 feet tall, the white fir features chains of different size red balls embellished with hundreds of tear-drop icicles.

 Christmas Tree Idea #1: For high visual impact, take into account the color of your tree’s foliage when selecting your ornaments.
 Place larger balls in the interior of the tree and smaller ones on the outside to create a sense of depth.

-The following two trees, featuring pink, silver and white balls, mimic the theme established by the soft pink poinsettias at their base.
-Today, the many new poinsettia varieties offer a wealth of ideas for holiday decorating.
+Elsewhere in the gardens, a pair of smaller trees, featuring pink, silver and white balls, mimic the theme established by the poinsettias at their base.
+These days, the many new poinsettia varieties can provide a wealth of ideas for holiday decorating.